Last Updated on 7 July 2023 by Editorial Team

 Who enforces building regulations?

 Your local building control authority, which can be either your local council or a private building control entity, enforces these regulations.
-You must inform your building control authority of your building project, and they will evaluate the work at various stages to ensure that it adheres to the building regulations.
+Therefore, you must inform your building control authority of your building project, and they will evaluate the work at various stages to ensure that it adheres to the building regulations.

 What are the main areas covered by commercial building regulations?

-Building regulations cover a wide range of areas in commercial properties in the UK, including:
+Building regulations cover a wide range of areas in commercial properties in the UK, including:-

 - Structural stability